rahulgovind/neo/ARCHITECTURE.md

 - Base `Command` class (src/core/command.py) provides a unified interface for all commands
 - Commands use a consistent CLI-like syntax for parameter handling
-- Each command includes rich documentation and usage examples
+- Each command includes rich documentation and usage examples with formatted terminal display
 - Commands provide structured error handling for reliable execution
+- Parameter processing supports both positional and flag arguments with fully declarative definitions

 Available commands include:
-- `read_file`: Read and display file contents with flexible line number options
+- `read_file`: Read and display file contents with flexible line number options, range selection, and line limiting
-- `write_file`: Create or overwrite files with provided content
+- `write_file`: Create or overwrite files with provided content, with automatic parent directory creation and code linting
-- `update_file`: Apply changes to files using a diff-like syntax
+- `update_file`: Apply changes to files using a structured diff syntax, with model-assisted fallback for complex changes
-- `grep`: Search for patterns in files with filtering options
+- `neogrep` (grep): Search for patterns in files with filtering by file types and support for context lines
-- `find`: Locate files and directories based on name patterns
+- `neofind` (find): Locate files and directories based on name patterns and file types
-- `bash`: Execute arbitrary shell commands (used as a fallback)
+- `bash`: Execute arbitrary shell commands as a fallback for operations not covered by specialized commands

+The command architecture follows these design principles:
-Each command follows the Command Pattern, implementing:
+- **Command Pattern**: Each command implements:
-- A template() method that defines parameters and documentation
+  - A `template()` method that defines parameters and documentation

-- A process() method that implements the command's functionality
+  - A `process()` method that implements the command's functionality
 #### Agent (src/agent/agent.py)
+- **Consistent Command Interface**: All commands follow a unified model with CLI-like syntax

-The Agent component orchestrates the interaction between the user, Model, and Functions:
+- **Rich Documentation**: Documentation includes descriptions, parameter details, and interactive examples The Agent component orchestrates the interaction between the user, Model, and Functions:
+- **Robust Error Handling**: Commands provide detailed error feedback to users and system components

-[... rest of the content remains the same ...]
+- **Workspace Awareness**: Commands respect workspace boundaries for security [... rest of the content remains the same ...]

 #### Chat (src/apps/chat.py)